zukunft/zukunft.com/docs/code_functions_all.md

             html/html_base.php
     \-- icon_link - section for function icon_link not yet defined that it should be wrapper for the basic html elements used in /html/html_base.php
+    \-- change_icon - section for function change_icon not yet defined that it should be wrapper for the basic html elem ents used in /html/html_base.php
+    \-- change_style_and_tip - section for function change_style_and_tip not yet defined that it should be wrapper for t he basic html elements used in /html/html_base.php
     \-- icon_with_title - section for function icon_with_title not yet defined that it should be wrapper for the basic h tml elements used in /html/html_base.php
     \-- sup - section for function sup not yet defined that it should be wrapper for the basic html elements used in /ht